Roxas (Kingdom Hearts): Creation and development

 After the release of Kingdom Hearts II Final Mix, Nomura wanted to expand Roxas' role in the series to explain the events between his birth and his disappearance from Organization XIII.
 For Kingdom Hearts 358/2 Days, the staff thought that Roxas' role as a member of the group would be a suitable theme for the plot.
-Roxas was chosen as the game's protagonist since the staff felt that having a protagonist other than Sora would help to introduce gamers to the series' first Nintendo DS title.
+Moreover, Roxas was chosen as the game's protagonist since the staff felt that having a protagonist other than Sora would help to introduce gamers to the series' first Nintendo DS title.
 Co-director Tomohiro Hasegawa explained that Roxas was originally shorter, and the staff decided he should grow taller as the game continued to develop.
-Nomura wanted to portray Roxas' activities differently from Sora's, since Sora is on a journey around the world while Roxas always returns to Organization XIII after each mission.
+Nomura wanted to portray Roxas' activities differently from Sora's, as Sora is on a journey around the world while Roxas always returns to Organization XIII after each mission.
 The staff constructed Roxas' interactions with the Disney characters differently from Sora's, as Organization XIII was meant to be secret in the game's story.
 Nomura told the writers that he wanted Roxas to learn something or have something to think about from each of his missions.
 Nomura later clarified that Roxas' personality was different from how he was portrayed in Kingdom Hearts II, as he does not actively attempt to come into contact with other characters.
 With 358/2 Days, Nomura wanted to reveal why Roxas left Organization XIII, and although he found it to be a sad story, he considered Zack Fair's fate in Crisis Core: Final Fantasy VII to be more tragic.
-Nomura felt that Roxas' last words in the game were also its most significant, as he wanted them to connect to Kingdom Hearts IIs first scene, which is the same scene.
+Nomura felt that Roxas' last words in the game marked its most significant plot point, as he wanted them to connect to Kingdom Hearts IIs first scene that is almost identical.
 Uchiyama expressed sadness when the game's development ended, as he would not play the character for a long time.

 Kingdom Hearts II Final Mixs secret ending features the character Ventus, who resembles Roxas; Nomura commented that, despite their similarities, Roxas and Ventus are not the same character.
-He also said that when playing Kingdom Hearts Birth by Sleep, players will be able to distinguish Roxas from Ventus.
+He also said that when playing Kingdom Hearts Birth by Sleep, players would be able to distinguish Roxas from Ventus.
 In another interview, Nomura implied that the characters were related, specifically to Sora, but wanted fans to imagine reasons for such a connection.
-He also stated that in Kingdom Hearts III, there was a possibility of Roxas being revived despite Sora being alive at the same time, which would be explained by the fact that Xehanort's Heartless and Nobody, Ansem and Xemnas, exist at the same time as he does.
+Additionally, he stated that in Kingdom Hearts III there was a possibility of Roxas's revival despite Sora being alive at the same time, which would be explained by the fact that Xehanort's Heartless and Nobody, Ansem and Xemnas, exist at the same time as he does.
 Originally, Roxas was not meant to return, but positive response to his character led to his inclusion.